CTF-FlagFrenzy/challenges/Pydetect/Pydetect.md

 ENTRYPOINT [ "bash", "entry.sh" ]
 ```

-The Dockerfile uses the `build.sh` script to run all the buuild instructions
+The Dockerfile uses the `build.sh` script to run all the build instructions

 ```bash
 #!/usr/bin/env bash